joycodes/joycodes/README.md

 <h3> &nbsp;👩🏾‍💻 About Me </h3>

-I am current student of Software Development at Moringa School  with a background in Marketing from United States International University - Africa  💃 Passionate about programming and excited for the future in this space🦸‍.
+I am a current student of Software Development at Moringa School  with a background in Marketing from United States International University - Africa  💃 Passionate about programming and excited for the future in this space🦸‍.